SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/sophos_threat_analysis_center.md

 4. In `Choose a trigger`, select the `Query IOC from data lake`.
 5. Click on the `Query IOC from data lake` module on the right sidebar and in the `Module Configuration` section, select `Create new configuration`.
 6. Write a `name` and paste the `client_id` and `client_secret` from the Sophos console and click on `Save`.

+    !!! info
+    - You can find your region via **protect devices field**, first click on **Protect Devices**, Then copy link of any download links and finally Check the region that appears as part of the URL.

 7. In the `Trigger Configuration` section, click on `Create new configuration`.
 8. Write a `name`, choose a `frequency` - Default is `60` -, paste the `intake_key` associated to your `Sophos Threat Analysis Center` intake and click on `Save`.
 9. On the top right corner, start the Playbook.
 You should see monitoring messages in the `Logs` section.